Tunnel Beach, Dunedin

 Read More: Cargill’s Castle, Dunedin

 Some tour buses visit Tunnel Beach but most people visit by car.
-It’s a short distance from town heading south, further along you’ll find Blackhead, Waldronville and Brighton, all of which feature awesome coastal views.
+It’s a short distance from town heading south, further along you’ll find Blackhead, Brighton and Taieri Mouth, all of which feature awesome coastal views (and the Taieri River Track is a Dunedin highlight).
 You could easily spend a day exploring this part of Dunedin.
-You can also visit Tunnel Beach by bus but you’ll have to walk a bit — take the bus to Corstorphine and get off at the corner of Middleton Road and Stenhope Crescent (tell the driver you’re going to Tunnel Beach and they should tell you where to get off).– it’s around 30 minutes from there to the car park.
+You can also get there by bus but you’ll have to walk a bit — take the bus to Corstorphine and get off at the corner of Middleton Road and Stenhope Crescent (tell the driver you’re going to Tunnel Beach and they should tell you where to get off).– it’s around 30 minutes from there to the car park.

 Read More: Don’t have your own transport in Dunedin?
 Check out the bus timetables — it’s not the easiest city to get around on public transport but it can be done.
 Also, check out our article on Brighton Beach!